simgislab/Crossing_borders/readme.md

 # Crossing borders

-This script receives polygonal and point layers as input, and counts the number of intersections of the geometries of these layers with the polygons of the borders of the regions.
+This script receives polygonal and point layers as input, and counts the intersections of the layer's geometries with the polygons of the regional borders.

 ## Installation
 pip install fiona